Entertainment

 Tanabata decoration

-In addition to Tanzaku, there are many other decorations on the bamboo, each of which has its own meaning.
-It’s more fun to know the origins and decorate them, isn’t it?
+In addition to Tanzaku, there are many other decorations on the bamboo, each of which has its meaning.
+It’s more fun to know the origins and decorate them, right?

 Tanzaku (paper strip)

 A Tanzaku is to write down our wish.
-There are many colorful Tanzaku now, but originally they were five colors of blue, red, yellow, white, and black (purple).
+There are many colorful Tanzaku now, but initially, they were five colors: blue, red, yellow, white, and black (purple).

 Fukinagashi (streamer)